shadiyashirin/React-GroceryList/README.md

 * **Delete Items:** Remove items from your list with a click.
 * **Toggle Checked Status:** Mark items as "checked" (e.g., purchased) and uncheck them.
 * **Search/Filter Items:** Quickly find specific items in your list.
-* **Responsive Design:** (Optional, but great to add if you implemented it!)
-The app is designed to work well on various screen sizes.

 ---